docgit27/sway/README.md

 # Before installing

-# switch to root to append your username (es. debian) to the group of sudoers
+# Switch to root to append your username to sudoers group

 ```
 su root